-This article maps the Chinese private effort in the race to quantum.
+This article maps the Chinese private effort in the race to quantum (updated 11 October 2019).
 It builds upon the previous article, which detailed the efforts of the large Chinese IT companies in terms of Quantum Information Science (QIS) investments (★ The Chinese BATX in the Race to Quantum Computing: from Research to Venture Capital through Drugs and Fintech).
 It translates in graphs the main findings of our research.

 Using exclusively open source information in both Chinese and English, we found that only the first three of the famous BATX (Baidu, Alibaba, Tencent, and Xiaomi) had declared strategies and actions in the quantum world.
 After Baidu, Alibaba and Tencent, we examined Huawei, as well as Quantum CTek, as actors of the Chinese private quantum effort.
 Finally, we also looked at the Chinese supercomputers manufacturers and did not find any open evidence of investment in QIS.